Stress of facing Djokovic caused cramps - Alcaraz

 Djokovic took a medical time-out for an arm problem in the second set, taking an seven-minute break before the third set while Alcaraz remained on court.

-Shortly after, the seriousness of the issue for the Spaniard soon became even clearer.
+Shortly after, the seriousness of the physical issues for the Spaniard soon became even clearer.

 After hitting a return into the net at 40-30 on Djokovic's serve in the second game, Alcaraz immediately pulled up and limped back to his chair to receive treatment.